shininglove/task-scheduling/README.md

 Features:
 - ~Add a blocked state~
+- Filter homepage for queued and working

 Testing:
-- Adding faker seed script
 - ~migrations script for these db updates~